Home computer: Technology

 In the early part of the 1980s, the dominant microprocessors used in home computers were the 8-bit MOS Technology 6502 (Apple, Commodore, Atari, BBC Micro) and Zilog Z80 (TRS-80, ZX81, ZX Spectrum, Commodore 128, Amstrad CPC).
 One exception was the TI-99/4, announced in 1979 with a 16-bit TMS9900 CPU.
 The TI was originally to use the 8-bit 9985 processor designed especially for it, but this project was cancelled.
 However, the glue logic needed to retrofit the 16-bit CPU to an 8-bit 9985 system negated the advantages of the more powerful CPU.
 Another exception was the Soviet Elektronika BK series of 1984, which used the fully-16-bit and powerful for the time 1801 series CPU, offering a full PDP-11 compatibility and a fully functional Q-Bus slot, though at the cost of very anemic RAM and graphics.
 The Motorola 6809 was used by the Radio Shack TRS-80 Color Computer, the Fujitsu FM-7, and Dragon 32/64.

 Processor clock rates were typically 1–2 MHz for 6502 and 6809-based CPUs and 2–4 MHz for Z80-based systems (yielding roughly equal performance), but this aspect was not emphasized by users or manufacturers, as the systems' limited RAM capacity, graphics abilities, and storage options had a more perceivable effect on performance than CPU speed.
-For low-price computers, the cost of RAM memory chips contributed greatly to the final product price to the consumer, and fast CPUs demanded expensive, fast memory.
+For low-price computers, the cost of RAM chips contributed greatly to the final product price to the consumer, and fast CPUs demanded expensive, fast memory.
 As a result, designers kept clock rates only adequate.
 In some cases, like the Atari and Commodore 8-bit machines, coprocessors were added to speed processing of graphics and audio data.
 For these computers, clock rate was considered a technical detail of interest only to users needing accurate timing for their own programs.
 To economize on component cost, often the same crystal used to produce color television-compatible signals was also divided down and used for the processor clock.
 This meant processors rarely operated at their full rated speed, and had the side-effect that European and North American versions of the same home computer operated at slightly different speeds and different video resolution due to different television standards.